YottaDB/YDBDoc/GTMAdminOps/ydbjournal.rst

 22. -FETCHRESYNC, -ONLINE, and -RSYNC_STRM qualifiers are not compatible with -ROLLBACK -FORWARD.

-For example, MUPIP JOURNAL -EXTRACT=gtm.mjf -FORWARD -DETAIL is a valid command which performs forward processing to extract detailed the journal records to gtm.mjf.
-However, MUPIP JOURNAL -EXTRACT -REDIRECT=gtm.dat=test/gtm.dat -FORWARD is an invalid command because -REDIRECT is not compatible with -EXTRACT.
+For example, MUPIP JOURNAL -EXTRACT=ydb.mjf -FORWARD -DETAIL is a valid command which performs forward processing to extract detailed the journal records to ydb.mjf.
+However, MUPIP JOURNAL -EXTRACT -REDIRECT=ydb.dat=test/ydb.dat -FORWARD is an invalid command because -REDIRECT is not compatible with -EXTRACT.

 MUPIP JOURNAL manipulates an inactive journal file that is available for exclusive (standalone) use.
 You can transcribe Journal files to tape.
 However, you must always restore them to disk for processing by MUPIP JOURNAL.